 Every house in the catalog had a name befitting its architectural aspirations.
-So if you always dreamed of living in a California mission style home, but couldn’t actually move to California, you might consider purchasing Sears’ Alhambra model.
+So if you always dreamed of living in a California mission-style home, but couldn’t actually move to California, you might consider purchasing Sears’ Alhambra model.
 Other styles included the Vallonia, the Martha Washington and the Crescent.
 They ranged from modest and cozy cabins to expansive mansions.
 Sears even offered a six-classroom schoolhouse, complete with an auditorium and library.

-Of course, these were just empty houses when they were built, ready to be filled with stuff — ideally: stuff from Sears.
+Of course, these were just empty houses when they were built, ready to be filled with stuff — ideally, stuff from Sears.
 The company could sell you everything you needed: the house, the furniture, and all the things to put on the furniture — a whole new life, all from Sears.

 Sears offered the promise of convenience at every level.
-It even had an ad in the front of the catalog showing two Rodessa models — one of Sears most popular houses — being built side by side.
+It even had an ad in the front of the catalog showing two Rodessa models — one of Sears’s most popular houses — being built side by side.
 One was built from scratch, essentially, using ordinary building materials and uncut “stick” lumber.
 The other utilized precut lumber.
 The message was clear: it would be much easier to build from Sears’ precut parts.

 For many families, these were their first homes with things like insulation and central heating.
 In some neighborhoods, a Sears kit home might be the only house on a block with electricity.

 Then, in 1911, Sears began offering mortgages to their customers.
 Like everything else, they made these easy — maybe too easy.
 The Sears home mortgage program started out as one of their keys to success.
 In lowering the barrier to entry, it had allowed Sears to sell far more kit homes far faster than any of its competitors.
-But when great depression hit, things got ugly fast.
+But when the Great Depression hit, things got ugly fast.
 The company ended up foreclosing on tens of thousands of its very own customers.
 It was a public relations disaster.

-Meanwhile, most existing Sears homes ended up being sold to to new owners who didn’t know what they’d bought, or didn’t care to know.
-Despite the high quality of the materials, over the decades, as the company became associated with convenience over and above quality, no one wanted to admit that they lived in home that came from the Sears catalog.
+Meanwhile, most existing Sears homes ended up being sold to new owners who didn’t know what they’d bought, or didn’t care to know.
+Despite the high quality of the materials, over the decades, as the company became associated with convenience over and above quality, no one wanted to admit that they lived in a home that came from the Sears catalog.
 It was embarrassing.
 So a lot of them ended up being renovated beyond recognition.
 Many were torn down.
 Others were simply abandoned.
 And the records for those that remained were destroyed, making it hard to locate Sears homes today.

 Kit House Hunting